Breast Implant Removal

 Silicone implants require more careful consideration when deciding how to remove them.
 If they are intact, the procedure is straightforward and performed under local anesthesia.
 If ruptured, this silicone material will need to be cleaned from the implant pocket and this often requires anesthesia services for your comfort and safety.
 The problem is that it is difficult to determine if a silicone breast implant is intact on examination.
 Radiology scans are helpful but often not performed.
 Therefore your surgeon has to make his or her best guess based on the age of the breast implant and examination findings.

-The benefits of a breast lift (mastopexy) are an improved shape with tighter skin and smaller, better placed nipple-areola complexes.
-A breast lift is not inexpensive and it will result in permanent scars on the breasts.
-I recommend that you visit with several surgeons if you are considering a breast lift as experience and maturity matter in the quality of your results.
+The benefits of a breast lift (mastopexy) are an improved shape with tighter skin and smaller, better-placed nipple-areola complexes.
+A breast lift is not inexpensive and will result in permanent scars on the breasts.
+I recommend that you visit with several surgeons if you are considering a breast lift.
+Experience and maturity matter in the quality of your results.

 Removing Breast Implant Capsules

-The removal of the breast implant capsule (capsulectomy) is a tedious procedure and is often difficult, time consuming and bloody.
+Sometimes mistakenly called “en bloc” implant removal, a capsulectomy is a tedious procedure that requires a knowledgeable and experienced surgeon.
+It’s a more complicated procedure than just removing the breast implants and leaving the capsules in place.
 Drains and full anesthesia are needed.
-This cannot be done under local anesthesia.
-It’s a much, much bigger deal than just removing the breast implants and leaving the capsules in place.
-In general, I will leave the implant capsules in place in those patients with soft breasts who have implants not older than 10-15 years.
-The ultimate decision is made on a case by case basis.
+In general, I recommend leaving the implant capsules in place for those patients with soft breasts with implants not older than 10-15 years.
+Of course, the ultimate decision is made on a case-by-case basis.

 Changes To The Chest Muscles After Breast Implant Removal